leonlin97/Marketing-Analytics/README.md

 <img width="382" alt="image" src="https://github.com/leonlin97/Marketing-Analytics/assets/142073522/ea3cab37-7d7e-45e3-9981-3682aa109bf4">

-## Project III: Predicting A Visitor's Preference For Indoor Or Outdoor Activities
+## Project III: Prediction of Preference for Indoor or Outdoor Activities
 Business Goal: How do we attract more visitors to indoor activities to boost revenue and build customer satisfaction?

 From historical data recording each visitor's gender, age, distance, occupation... with their preference on indoor or outdoor activities, my goal is to build a model that find out what factors greatly impact their dicision, then build a strategies for promoting our indoor activities selection and activities.